 How often do you use your gym membership or subscription to Netflix, Amazon Video, etc.?
 If you’re not using them regularly, then getting rid of them, even temporarily, can free up some money for you to add to your Christmas savings.
 Cutting a £30 gym membership now will save you £120 before Christmas!
 Try some alternative workouts outside of the gym that will still help you keep in shape, without the huge monthly spend.

 Do you have any investments?
 If you’ve got a pot of savings, it might be worth putting some of them into investments.
 It can be difficult to know what to go for unless you’re already a financial expert, but you’ll find plenty of useful advice online, from friends or through a financial adviser.
 Why not check out commodity trading as a way to grow your savings?
-If your money is just sat there doing nothing, then this could be a great opportunity for you to add to it.
+If your money is just sitting there doing nothing, then this could be a great opportunity for you to add to it.

 Adjust your budget

-One of the best ways to save for Christmas is to work out how much you’re going to need and to adjust your household budget accordingly.
-You can save money on your food shop easily by planning meals in advance, looking for deals on the things you already buy and cut back on top-up shopping.
+One of the best ways to save for Christmas is to work out how much you’re going to need and adjust your household budget accordingly.
+You can save money on your food shop easily by planning meals in advance, looking for deals on the things you already buy and cutting back on top-up shopping.
 Making small changes to your budget will soon add up, helping you reach your Christmas target in no time.
 You can use the same strategy to budget for family holidays, birthdays and other special occasions where you might need a large amount of savings.

 Start using cashback sites

-Do you use cashback websites when shopping online?
+Do you use cashback websites like Quidco and Top Cashback when shopping online?
 If you’re not already doing it, start now.
 The best cashback websites will give you money back for each penny you spend online (and some in-store), giving you excellent return rates on your spending.
 The money is accumulated into an account until you’re ready to withdraw it and turn it into a BACS payment, or even into gift vouchers of higher value.
 Cashback sites are also handy to use when you’re taking out car insurance or other items such as mobile phones or broadband services.
 Refer friends to build up an even higher balance that could see you add £100s to your savings easily.